himanshumishra78/project_food_recommended_and_detection/README.md

 Likewise they work for both regular and new customers

 ## File Descriptions <a name="files"></a>
-There are three main foleders:
+There are three main folders:
 1. data
     - disaster_categories.csv: dataset including all the categories
     - disaster_messages.csv: dataset including all the messages